ntext, text, and image (Transact-SQL)

 Fixed and variable-length data types for storing large non-Unicode and Unicode character and binary data.
 Unicode data uses the UNICODE UCS-2 character set.

-Variable-length Unicode data with a maximum length of 2^30 - 1 (1,073,741,823) characters.
-Storage size, in bytes, is two times the number of characters entered.
+Variable-length Unicode data with a maximum string length of 2^30 - 1 (1,073,741,823) bytes.
+Storage size, in bytes, is two times the string length that is entered.
 The ISO synonym for ntext is national text.

 Variable-length binary data from 0 through 2^31-1 (2,147,483,647) bytes.